blabla1337/skf-flask/skf/markdown/code_examples/django/16-code_example--SQL_query--.md

 	"""
-	After adding the application, inorder to make the changes we need to make migrations and migrate - For creating tables
+	After adding the application, in order to make the changes we need to make migrations and migrate - For creating tables
 	"""